-We’ve gone sea canoeing twice now on two separate visits to Phuket.
+We’ve gone sea kayaking twice now on two separate visits to Phuket.

 Certainly Phuket is much more developed than it was, almost the Hawaiian equivalent of Maui or even Oahu.
-And sea canoeing Phang Nga Bay has become so popular that many other tour operators also paddle visitors through the hongs.
+And, as mentioned, sea kayaking Phang Nga Bay has become so popular that many other tour operators also paddle visitors through the hongs.
 (Don’t expect “un-discovered” – you will meet paddlers from other tour groups.)

 But the experience still reveals a unique and special side of Thailand – and one not to be missed if visiting Phuket.